microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/smart-assist-bot/README.md

-# Build a custom smart assist bot
+# Build a smart assist bot

 ### Getting Started
 This sample code contains custom smart bot implementation for suggesting KB articles and appointment using LUIS provided by Azure Cognitive services.